-Guest students are qualified high school students, high school graduates, or students enrolled in a degree program at another institution who take courses without being accepted by Concordia's Office of Admission.
+Guest students are qualified high school students, high school graduates, or students enrolled in a degree program at another institution who desire to enroll in courses without being accepted by Concordia's Office of Admission.
 Registration is completed through the Registrar's Office.
 Student fulfillment of course prerequisites is required, if the student is taking course(s) for credit.
 A transcript is required to show evidence of meeting the prerequisite(s).